robert/robert.github.com/_posts/2019-09-15-hp-printers-send-data-on-what-you-print-back-to-hp.md

 ---

-I don't think that "is it OK if we use your printing metadata for online advertising?" is a question that HP should even be asking.
+I don't think that "is it OK if we have your printer collect metadata about your devices and what you print, and then use it online advertising?" is a question that HP should even be asking.
 They already know the answer, and all they're really doing is giving people who have already paid them several hundred dollars for a cheap but functional printer the opportunity to make a mistake.
 Life is so much harder when you feel like you're in a constant cold war standoff with your otherwise perfectly useful gadgets.
 [The top of HP's privacy policy page reads](https://www8.hp.com/us/en/privacy/privacy.html) "HP recognizes that privacy is a fundamental human right and further recognizes the importance of privacy, security and data protection to our customers and partners worldwide."
 Which just goes to show that you should probably ignore everything that a company says that doesn't carry a specific and enforceable legal obligation.

 If pressed then I would have to concede that HP have at least made it possible for a moderately informed and motivated user (i.e. me) to work out the gist of what they are hoping to do with my data.
-They've fuzzed and camouflaged, but (as far as I can tell) they haven't lied, and I imagine that they've been careful not to do anything illegal.
+They've camouflaged, but (as far as I can tell) they haven't lied, and I imagine that they've been careful not to do anything illegal.
 And at the end of the day, how else is a company meant to persuade users to part with data that they would never knowingly part with if they properly understood what was happening?